> Thirlmere Aqueduct 📍

 A later project created a similar aqueduct from Haweswater to Manchester creating the Haweswater Aqueduct.

 There is a great history of Thirlmere Aqueduct on the Cumberland & Westmorland Herald site, and if you want to follow the Thirlmere way you might like Reg Kingston’s directions for the LDWA Thirlmere walks.
-The Manchester Evening News recently ran an article about Thirlmere Aqueduct’s 120th anniversary and United Utilities provided some history and infomation about its inspection.
-This set of pictures from Thirlmere Reservoir shows the structures at the source where the water is strained, and commemorative plaques.
+The Manchester Evening News recently ran an article about Thirlmere Aqueduct’s 120th anniversary and United Utilities provided some history and information about its inspection.
 There is a great article on the Manchester Evening News titled “How Victorian water engineers put Manchester on the tap” which gives a good summary of the engineering behind Manchester’s water.

 The Armitt Library in Ambleside (which is close to the route) has beautiful colour lithograph prints of ‘Works at Lake Thirlmere’ and a map of the Line of Aqueduct from Thirlmere to Manchester (click the links to see their scans).